Abalone

 Frontlets, also known as "foreheadbands" or "headbands," are a type of headgear traditionally used by the Indigenous peoples of the Pacific Northwest Coast.
 They are worn by both men and women and are typically made from wood, abalone shells, or other materials such as copper or bronze.
 They are decorated with intricate designs, such as animals, human figures, or abstract patterns, which often had symbolic meaning.

-In traditional Pacific Northwest Coast culture, frontlets were used for ceremonial and ritual purposes.
-They were worn by high-ranking individuals, such as chiefs and shamans, and were believed to have spiritual power.
-They were also used as a symbol of status and prestige, and were often passed down through generations as a valuable family heirloom.
+In traditional Pacific Northwest Coast culture, frontlets have been used for ceremonial and ritual purposes, worn by high-ranking individuals, such as chiefs and shamans, and believed to have spiritual power.
+They are also used as a symbol of status and prestige, and are often passed down through generations as a valuable family heirloom.

 Today, frontlets are still considered an important part of Pacific Northwest Coast culture and many Indigenous artists continue to make and use them in ceremonial and cultural revitalization practices.
 They are also exhibited in museums and private collections as a significant art form.